AZ-X/AZ-X/README.md

 World ain't getting better, Thomas.
 No matter how many kids are in it.
 When there's two leaders there ain't no leader.
+[Ain't was a prominent target of early prescriptivist writers.
+In the 18th and early 19th centuries, some writers began to propound the need to establish a "pure" or "correct" form of English.
+Contractions in general were disapproved of, but ain't and its variants were seen as particularly "vulgar".]
 I ask him: why make a world of such wonder then fill it with monsters?
 Why make flowers and then snakes to hide beneath them?
 What purpose does the tornado serve?
 Then it hit me: he didn't make it for us.